Living Room Bedroom Combo (Design Ideas)

 Add Privacy with a Partition Wall

+This idea may be a little more for the contractor type.
+However, a partition wall may be just what you need to isolate two areas in a large room.
 Consider having a wall framed out and built to give you more privacy.
-You can have niches built into this wall for storage or displaying your favorite pottery.
+Niches can be built into this wall for storage or displaying your favorite pottery.
 A wall-mounted tv would even work great here.
 You will lose a few feet of space when you use this option, but what it gives you in efficient storage and privacy more than makes up for a tiny bit of lost space.

 Block the View with a Large Headboard